xperimex/xperimex.github.io/_posts/2024-03-14-pi-irrational.md

 I mention this, since I was recently thinking about an arguably more famous irrational number: $\pi$.
 A number studied forever that manages to appear in random sums, integrals, and expressions it has no right being in, it's no surprise it is one of the few symbols of math that transcends pop culture.
 And despite that, before writing this, I couldn't explain or prove why it is irrational. $\pi$ is geometric at heart, and translating to number-theoretic contexts just didn't seem to make sense.
 But along the way of finding out its proof (that stumped many before me), there is much to unpack about not just about $\pi$, but irrational numbers on the whole.

-If you care for only the proof that $e$ and $\pi$ are irrational, skip [here].
+If you care for only the proof that $e$ and $\pi$ are irrational, skip [here](#the-original-proof-of-the-irrationality-of).
 Otherwise, follow through the table of contents for whatever you're looking for.

 ## Decimal Expansions